ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 If you are using another virtualization platform, you may have to adapt these instructions to fit.
 If you are unsure about any specification and how it applies to your setup, please contact the instructor.

 You will also need installation media for the following operating systems:
-* **Windows 10 Version 1903** - See the [Azure Dev Tools](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) page on the CS Support Wiki for instructions.
+* **Windows 10 Version 2004** or later - See the [Azure Dev Tools](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) page on the CS Support Wiki for instructions.
-  * File Name: `en_windows_10_consumer_editions_version_1903_x64_dvd_b980e68c.iso`
+  * File Name: `en_windows_10_consumer_editions_version_2004_x64_dvd_36d61c40.iso`
-  * MD5 Hash: `8ba0e81b276d9052e8538deb0cf6c7d0`
+  * SHA 256 Hash: `a9efd2329ed805a6a58e0e0101f9b22ad4031e80e2c663c571cd004db26d2f31`
   * _Your file may vary as Microsoft constantly updates these installers._
+  * _You may choose to upgrade to Windows 10 Version 20H2 while installing updates._
-* **Ubuntu 20.04 LTS** - Download from [Ubuntu](https://ubuntu.com/download) or the [K-State CS Mirror](http://mirror.cs.ksu.edu/ubuntu-releases/focal/)
+* **Ubuntu 20.04 LTS** or later - Download from [Ubuntu](https://ubuntu.com/download) or the [K-State CS Mirror](http://mirror.cs.ksu.edu/ubuntu-releases/focal/)
-  * File Name: `ubuntu-20.04-desktop-amd64.iso`
+  * File Name: `ubuntu-20.04.2.0-desktop-amd64.iso`
-  * MD5 Hash: `ea28c4fd933be55f9f01a5fa9e868490`
+  * SHA 256 Hash: `93bdab204067321ff131f560879db46bee3b994bf24836bb78538640f689e58f`
-  * _If a point release is available (ex: 20.04.1), feel free to us that version._
+  * _If a point release is available (ex: 20.04.x.x), feel free to us that version. **Do not upgrade to a non-LTS release** such as Ubuntu 21.04, as those versions may have significant changes that are not covered int these assignments._

 {{% notice note %}}
 The original course materials were developed for Windows 10 Version 1803 and Ubuntu 18.04 LTS.
 Some course materials may still show the older versions.
-Students should use the software versions listed in bold above if at all possible.
+Students should use the software versions listed in bold above if at all possible, as these assignments have been verified using those versions.
 If not, please contact the instructor for alternative options.
-If you find any errors or issues using the updated versions of these systems, please let me know. --Russ
+If you find any errors or issues using the updated versions of these systems, please contact the instructor.
 {{% /notice %}}

 ---